-At the request of the Company, the U.S. Underwriters and the International Managers have reserved up to 910,000 shares of Class A Common Stock for sale at the public offering price to certain employees of NSI and the Company and to certain distributors of NSI and the Company, who have expressed an interest in purchasing such shares.
+At the request of the Company, the U.S. Underwriters and the International Underwriters have reserved up to shares of Class A Common Stock for sale at the public offering price to certain employees of NSI and the Company and to certain distributors of NSI and the Company, who have expressed an interest in purchasing such shares.
 The number of shares available to the general public will be reduced to the extent these persons purchase the reserved shares.
 Any reserved shares that are not so purchased by such employees or distributors at the closing of the Offerings will be offered by the U.S. Underwriters and the International Underwriters to the general public on the same terms as the other shares offered hereby.
-Of the reserved shares, 218,548 shares will be sold directly by the Company in the Offerings and, accordingly, the Underwriters will not receive any proceeds from the sale of such shares.

-In order to comply with local securities laws in certain jurisdictions outside the United States, sales to certain employees and distributors will be made directly by the Company rather than through the Underwriters.
+In order to comply with local securities laws in certain jurisdictions outside the United States, sales to certain employees and distributors will be made directly by the Company rather than through the Underwriters, and the total underwriting discount set forth on the cover page of this Prospectus will be reduced accordingly.
 In addition, all shares sold to employees and distributors outside the United States will be shares offered by the Company, rather than by the Selling Stockholders.

 Prior to the Offerings, there has been no established trading market for the shares of Class A Common Stock.
-The initial public offering price for the Class A Common Stock offered hereby has been determined by negotiation among the Company, the Selling Stockholders and the Underwriters.
+The initial public offering price for the Class A Common Stock offered hereby has been determined by negotiation among the Company and the Underwriters.
 Among the factors considered in making such determination were the history of and the prospects for the industry in which the Company competes, an assessment of the Company's management, the past and present operations of the Company, the historical results of operations of the Company and the trend of its revenues and earnings, the prospects for future earnings of the Company, the general condition of the securities markets at the time of the Offerings, the prices of similar securities of generally comparable companies and other relevant factors.
 There can be no assurance that an active trading market will develop for the Class A Common Stock or that the Class A Common Stock will trade in the public market subsequent to the Offerings at or above the initial public offering price.